quipo/workerpoolmanager/README.md

 [![GoDoc](https://godoc.org/github.com/quipo/workerpoolmanager/taskmanager?status.svg)](https://godoc.org/github.com/quipo/workerpoolmanager/taskmanager)

 - Start cli tasks automatically
-- Maintain the desidered number of worker processes for each task
+- Maintain the desired number of worker processes for each task
 - Handle automatic restarts when a worker dies or stalls

 The task manager will be able to start any cli (shell) script from the chosen directory.